 I only use two additional rows in most of my grids as well as a few amplifiers.
 This is

 one of my pet peeves with books and other websites on crystal gridding.
 Many of them

 say you have to have rows and rows of all sorts of stones in order to be successful.

 In fact, having too many types of stones can have a negative effect on the entire undertaking.
 Hibiscus Moon calls it “crystal chaos” when you use too many crystals in a grid.
 She states, “Instead of working together, they start to interfere with each other’s energy, in essence, reducing the output of the grid and inhibiting its ability to manifest.”

-The two rows (or however many you have) of additional crystals are sometimes known as supporting stones, companion stones, or the way and desire stones.
+The two rows (or however many you have) of additional crystals are sometimes known as supporting stones.
 The shape of these stones can really be anything.
-I tend to use mostly tumbled stones because they’re less expensive, easy to obtain, and can do double-duty as pocket/carry stones.
+I tend to use mostly tumbled stones because they’re less expensive, easy to obtain, and can do double-duty

 The vibration (meaning) of these stones should support your intention and be similar